duritong/puppet-tor/README.md

     class { 'tor': }

-You can specify the `$ensure_version` class parameter to get a specific version installed.
+You can specify the `$version` class parameter to get a specific version installed.

 However, if you want to make configuration changes to your tor daemon, you will want to instead include the `tor::daemon` class in your manifests, which will